 Payments on your student account are due on the 10th of each month.
 If you do not pay the "minimum payment due this month" to the University by this date, you will be subject to interest charges of one per cent monthly on the amount owing from your last statement.
 The annual interest rate is 12.7 per cent.
 Interest charges are not assessed on fees for courses that begin in a future academic session or on transactions that appear for the first time on your statement.

-Students who have applied for OSAP by the posted deadline but have not yet received their funds, will not be charged interest on overdue amounts for the months of September, January and/or May.
+Fall/Winter students who have applied for OSAP by York's recommended deadline of June 30, but have not yet received their funds, will not be charged interest on overdue amounts for the months of September, January and/or May.

 Students who cannot pay the full amount of their fees by the due date are expected to make regular monthly payments to reduce their outstanding balance as quickly as possible.
-Students having difficulty meeting their financial obligations should contact Student Client Services in the Bennett Centre for Student Services as quickly as possible; Glendon students should contact Glendon Student Financial Services.
+Students having difficulty meeting their financial obligations should contact Registrarial Services in the Bennett Centre for Student Services as quickly as possible; Glendon students should contact Glendon Student Financial Services.

 If you have an overdue balance of more than $75 for undergraduate students or $1,000 for graduate students on your student account at any point after the dates listed below, you will be blocked from adding new courses, changing sections or exchanging one course for another through the online Registration and Enrolment Module (REM); however, you will still be able to drop courses.
 You will also be blocked from requesting a transcript, and will not be able to receive your diploma upon graduating..

 In order to remove the block, you must make your payment through telephone or online banking to reduce your account balance to less than $75 for undergraduate students or less than $1,000 for graduate students.
 Your block will be automatically lifted the day after your payment appears on your Student Account.